 Keen to keep the costs low, or simply keen on DIY?

-Either the Kildwick Klassic or Kompact urine separators are ideal starting points for your DIY compost toilet.
+The Separett Privy 500, 501, Kildwick Klassic and Kompact urine separators are ideal starting points for your DIY compost toilet.

 We used a Separett Privy when we first built our own compost toilet in our shed, although this system has now been replaced by an Eco-Loo Capture which has a Kildwick Klassic separator.
 The Kildwick is a high quality GRP, gloss white separator that enables you to use virtually any toilet seat and bucket etc to create your own throne.

 You’ll need to consider how to box them in and whether to use a cover material or a fan for solids odour control.
-Check out our blog posts (Part One, Two and Three) which detail our own experiences of building a system based on the Separett Privy series (although as mentioned above, this has now been replaced by an Eco-Loo Capture based on the Kildwick Klassic).
+Check out our blog posts (Part One, Two and Three) which detail our own experiences of building a system based on the Separett Privy series.

 Let us make your toilet?

 We’ve been designing and building compost toilets based on various urine separators since 2012.
 Now we’ve pooled our experience into our own Eco-Loo range.
-Depending on how you are able or willing to deal with the urine, we have the Eco-Loo Vardo (with built-in urine tank) or the Eco-Loo Cottage, which as its name suggests, diverts urine away from the toilet and into a suitable soak-away or grey drain.
-We can supply the Eco-Loo Vardo or Cottage as ‘untreated’ and ready for you to paint or stain, or we can do that for you too, or you could look at the Kildwick Kabin or Separett Villa as ‘off the shelf’ solutions.
+Depending on how you are able or willing to deal with the urine, we have the Eco-Loo Capture (with built-in urine tank) or the Eco-Loo Divert, which as its name suggests, diverts urine away from the toilet and into a suitable soak-away or grey drain.
+We can supply the Eco-Loo Capture or Divert as ‘untreated’ and ready for you to paint or stain, or we can do that for you too, or you could look at the Kildwick Kabin or Separett Villa as ‘off the shelf’ solutions.

 Location, location, location

-If you go for the divert / Cottage style (or your own version) then you’ll also need to run the urine to either a drain or soak-away pit, which may dictate where the toilet can go.
+If you go for the Divert style (or your own version) then you’ll also need to run the urine to either a drain or soak-away pit, which may dictate where the toilet can go.

 Ideally the vent pipe (on models with fans) should go out horizontally through the wall behind the toilet as this gives the shortest pipe run and therefore best efficiency.
 If this isn’t possible, you can take the pipe up higher and then out horizontally through the wall.
 The most complicated option is to take the pipe up through the ceiling and then out of the roof – for models running from 12 volts, you shouldn’t have more than 4 metres of vent pipe and a maximum of two 90 degree bends.